Rapptz/discord.py/docs/api.rst

     .. attribute:: pong

         Pongs the interaction when given a ping.

+        See also :meth:`InteractionResponse.pong`
     .. attribute:: channel_message

-        Respond to a slash command with a message.
+        Respond to the interaction with a message.

+        See also :meth:`InteractionResponse.send_message`
     .. attribute:: deferred_channel_message

-        Responds to a slash command with a message at a later time.
+        Responds to the interaction with a message at a later time.

+        See also :meth:`InteractionResponse.defer`
     .. attribute:: deferred_message_update

         Acknowledges the component interaction with a promise that the message will update later (though there is no need to actually update the message).

+        See also :meth:`InteractionResponse.defer`
+    .. attribute:: message_update

+        Responds to the interaction by editing the message.

+        See also :meth:`InteractionResponse.edit_message`

 .. class:: ComponentType